PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-13 10:12:49
+Last updated: 2024-04-13 10:13:24
-Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister
+Random Quote: I'm supposed to be this hero, idol symbol, but I don't know what the hell I'm doing. - Starlight